Simulated Rotation Measure Sky from Primordial Magnetic Fields: Introduction

 \section{Introduction}

-Primordial magnetic fields (PMFs), weak seed magnetic fields existing already during inflation or generated later during reheating and phase-transitions (see \citealt{Subramanian2016,Vachaspati2020} for recent reviews), have been hypothesised for explaining the magnetisation of the Universe on different scales.
-Diffuse radio emission, visible through synchrotron radiation, on galaxy cluster \citep{vanWeerenetal2019}, the so-called bridges \citep{Botteonetal2018,Govonietal2019,Botteonetal2020, Pignataroetal2024} and (galaxy-group) filaments scales \citep{Vernstrometal2021,2023SciA....9E7233V} hint at the existence of $\sim 1-0.01 \rm \mu G$ magnetic fields in these environments, respectively.
-Filament-scale fields cannot be explained by only considering astrophysical sources of magnetisation (e.g., magnetised jets from active galactic nuclei or stellar winds and battery fields transported on galaxy scales; see e.g., \citealt{FurlanettoLoeb2001,NaozNarayan2013,DurriveLanger2015,Attiaetal2021,va21magcow,Garaldietal2021}) whereas PMFs can naturally pervade cosmological scales.
+Primordial magnetic fields (PMFs), which are weak seed magnetic fields that already exist during inflation or are generated later during reheating and phase-transitions (see \citealt{Subramanian2016,Vachaspati2020} for recent reviews), have been hypothesised to explain the magnetisation of the Universe on different scales.
+These fields, as well as seed fields from alternative scenarios (e.g. astrophysical seed fields generated in the post-recombination Universe), need to be amplified during structure formation via the combined effect of adiabatic compression and turbulent dynamo action to explain the large-scale magnetisation of the Universe.
+Diffuse radio emission, visible through synchrotron radiation, on galaxy cluster scales \citep{vanWeerenetal2019}, the so-called bridges scales \citep{Botteonetal2018,Govonietal2019,Botteonetal2020, Pignataroetal2024} and (galaxy-group) filaments scales \citep{Vernstrometal2021,2023SciA....9E7233V} hint at the existence of $\sim 1-0.01 \rm \mu G$ magnetic fields in these environments, respectively.
+Filament-scale fields cannot be explained by only considering astrophysical sources of magnetisation (e.g. magnetised jets from active galactic nuclei or stellar winds and battery fields transported on galaxy scales; see e.g. \citealt{FurlanettoLoeb2001,NaozNarayan2013,DurriveLanger2015,Attiaetal2021,va21magcow,Garaldietal2021}), whereas PMFs can naturally pervade cosmological scales.